hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-When building a ping pong game, one module would be responsible for the game logic, and another module would be responsible for drawing the game on the screen.

 ## Writing Modules

 Modules in Python are simply Python files with a `.py` extension.